stillzhl/MSAggregator/README.md

-# API-Aggregator
+# OrangeCats
-A Generic Aggregator For MicroService Endpoints
+OrangeCats is a microservice endpoints aggregator, which is an adoption of the [Microservices Aggregator Design Pattern](https://dzone.com/articles/microservices-aggregator-design-pattern-using-aws).